Weird Architecture: Some of the World's Most Unique Buildings

 6. Cube House, Rotterdam, Netherlands

-This building is a set of tilted houses designed by an architect called Piet Blom based on the idea of "living as an urban roof."
-The tilted cubes of conventional homes sit at a 45-degree angle that rests upon hexagon-shaped pylons.
+This building is a set of tilted houses designed by the architect Piet Blom, based on the idea of "living as an urban roof."
+The tilted cubes of conventional homes sit at a 45-degree angle, resting on hexagon-shaped pylons.
 The structure was designed to optimize space and has improved the distribution of the rooms inside.

 7. Sharp Centre for Design, Canada